 CBRE Investment Management is selling a prominent Melbourne office held for four and a half years.

-The former Melbourne Water headquarters at 120 Spencer Street, staring over Southern Cross Station to Docklands, is speculated to be trading to an Asia based institution for c$325 million, which would reflect a c5.4 per cent net market yield.
+The former Melbourne Water headquarters at 120 Spencer Street is trading to Singapore’s CapitaLand Investments, for the CapitaLand Open End Real Estate Fund, for c$325 million, reflecting a c5.4 per cent net market yield.